jNembhard/portfolio-v2/README.md

 }
 ```

 See how much easier that is?
 Before I would have figure out a way to manage state of dynamic pages accross the site at multiple locations.
 That same work is done here in basically 10-12 lines of code!
-Data is pulled from data.js file and and is updated with the slug change.
+Data is pulled from a data.js file which is then updated with the slug change.
 Seriously, once you finish writing this up, that pretty much handles all the work for your dynamic pages.

 I also focused a bit on performing some custom email validation.
 The input boxes would turn red when incorrect information was entered or you tried to submit the form without filling out all the input boxes.
 Successful validation would result in green borders around the boxes and reset forms upon submission.